dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 2. The signer removes any unrecognized scopes from the array of requested scopes.
 3. Depending on whether the signer supports sessions:
    - If the signer does _not_ support sessions, it may send a response immediately _without_ prompting the user.
 Scopes should be granted subject to a static signer policy.
 Skip to step 6.
-     > **Note:** Stateless signers MUST prompt the user to approve each request individually for each method defined in an ICRC-25 extension.
    - Otherwise, continue with step 4.
 4. Depending on the session state the signer either skips or displays the details of the to-be-established connection to the user:
     - If there is an active session with the relying party, skip to the next step, otherwise: